TomSssM/MyCodewars/task-archieve/summary-ranges/task.md

 <summary>Task Type</summary>

-- __`Two Pointers One Array`__
+- __`Sliding Window`__
   <details>

   <summary><i><b><code>Sliding Window.
-Right is ahead of left but window size is dynamic and right meets left sometimes (they both look at the same element)</code></b></i></summary>
+Dynamic size.
+Left follows behind right and meets right sometimes</code></b></i></summary>

-    In order to solve the Task you should apply the Approach _`Sliding Window.
-Right is ahead of left but window size is dynamic and right meets left sometimes (they both look at the same element)`_.
-Except one rather crucial difference of the Approach used here from the Sliding Window Approach we have seen in [this Task](../best-time-to-buy-and-sell-stock/task.md) is that the right and the left pointers may be looking at _the same element_ of the array.
-This intricacy is utilized here somewhat to get a really elegant solution
+    The Approach _`Sliding Window.
+Dynamic size.
+Left follows behind right and meets right sometimes`_ used in this Task has one intricacy different from the Approach _`Sliding Window.
+Dynamic size.
+Left follows behind right`_ which we have learnt in [this task](../best-time-to-buy-and-sell-stock/task.md) in that the left pointer may _meet_ the right pointer sometimes (meaning when they meet the left and the right pointers both look at the same element of the array).
+This intricacy is utilized here to get a really elegant solution

-    __Note:__ read more about Sliding Window in [this article](../literature/sliding-window.md)

   </details>